 Take care of your building envelope

-With so many things to consider when protecting your home and avoiding building envelope problems, it’s important to make sure you’re getting the right help.
+There are many things to consider when it comes to renovating your building envelope.
+It is also important to note that a well-performing building envelope can make your home more energy efficient.
+That’s why it’s important to get the right help.
 It can be highly beneficial to get your home or building envelope appraised.
 Ideally, you’d do so before starting renovations on your home, selling it (to avoid avoid recourse) or simply to ensure its overall health.